As the world changes in education and assessment, it is time to look back at this exam to see where Vietnam stands in the international flow.

 Another major challenge is that the high school graduation exam is currently applied to all students, including those studying vocational or technical secondary schools.
 This eliminates the motivation for streamlining after secondary school - which is a major policy of the education sector and the state.

-If we build a 3-year vocational and technical secondary school system with a high school diploma equivalent to that of high school and the right to apply to university and college, students after secondary school will have more choices.
+If we build a 3-year vocational and technical secondary school system with a high school diploma equivalent to that of high school and the right to apply to universities and colleges, then students after secondary school will have more choices.
 Germany, Switzerland, and Finland are countries that do this very well, with a high rate of vocational students, contributing to creating a quality technical workforce that meets the requirements of the modern labor market.

 The high school graduation exam is not only a measure of students’ abilities but also reflects the educational philosophy of each country.
-If it is still organized in a uniform way, focusing on testing knowledge, lacking differentiation and flexibility, this exam can hardly become a driving force for educational innovation.
+If it is still organized uniformly, focusing on testing knowledge, lacking differentiation and flexibility, this exam will hardly become a driving force for educational innovation.

 Another strong trend in the world is the shift from paper-based exams to computer-based exams.
 Finland has completely digitized its graduation exams since 2019; the US, UK, South Korea, and Estonia have also gradually implemented electronic exams.